Contact the GG Archives

 Floyd Gibbons Correspondent Pass

-The bearer, Gibbons, Floyd is authorized to accompany the American Expeditionary Forces in France as an accredited correspondent representing Chicago Tribune, subject to the regulations for Press Correspondents.
+The bearer, Floyd Gibbons, is authorized to accompany the American Expeditionary Forces in France as an accredited correspondent representing Chicago Tribune, subject to the regulations for Press Correspondents.

 24-Hour Pass Granted by Lt.
 A. A. Suisendorf, 346th Infantry Personnel Adjutant to Gjenvick, Ludwig 2100540, Corporal in Company C, 346th Infantry, dated 21 February 1919.